theapplegates/Bryce-Starter-elevelty-solo-june24/src/posts/2020/02/testing.md

 Now, just build your site, and Eleventy Image will do its magic everywhere within your site that you're using the `image` shortcode.
 For example, here's what the shortcode above could produce:

-{% image "my-pet-cat.jpg", "Photo of a cat named Shakespeare sitting on a window sill" %}

 Of course, you'll want to get a sneak peek by running Eleventy in development mode and viewing your site locally, in case you need to adjust your site's CSS so each resulting image appears as you want.[^sizesInfo]